GregCM/whrwthal/README.md

 # whrwhtal #
 Offline bible referencing for bible minded folk!
 Including UI display, verse and phrase lookup, and regular expressions to help accelerate bible learning past that of top scholars.
-Why is **whrwhtal** better than other systems (honorable mentions: [crosswire](https://crosswire.org/), [BLB](https://www.BlueLetterBible.org/), [Xiphos](https://Xiphos.org/), [bontibon's kjv](https://github.com/bontibon/kjv))?
+Why is **whrwhtal** better than other systems (honorable mentions: [BLB](https://www.BlueLetterBible.org/), [bontibon's kjv](https://github.com/bontibon/kjv), [crosswire](https://crosswire.org/), [Xiphos](https://Xiphos.org/))?
 Read on!

 ## What is it? ##
 whrwhtal (adverb), as in: